 - Chicago: Fall break first-year professional development trip

-- Study Abroad Experience: One- to six-week trips
+- Study Abroad Experience: One- to six-week and full semester abroad experiences

 - Professional Experience: Co-ops and internships